 In a study of 21 men, 120 mg/day of Pycnogenol appeared to improve erectile dysfunction (14).

 Another randomized, double-blind, placebo-controlled study of 50 patients showed improvement of erectile function with a combination of Pycnogenol and l-arginine aspartate (15).

 Despite the positive results from these small studies, more data from clinical trials is needed before Pycnogenol can be recommended for the treatment of erectile dysfunction.

 Pycnogenol and Sports

 An Italian study of 147 athletes published 2013, found that 100 mg of Pycnogenol daily improved physical endurance and performance (17).
-Two mile run finish time, two-minute push-up endurance and two-minute sit-up endurance all improved significantly among those who received Pycnogenol compared to those who did not.
+Two miles run finish time, two-minute push-up endurance and two-minute sit-up endurance all improved significantly among those who received Pycnogenol compared to those who did not.